knah/VRCMods/README.md

  * Improved wingspan adjustment factor - your wingspan is adjusted by this factor in "Improved wingspan" scaling mode.
 If you consistently get avatar arms too long/short, consider tweaking this a tiny bit (to like 1.05 or 1.15)
  * One-handed calibration - pressing one trigger will be enough to calibrate.
 Holding the trigger slightly pressed will freeze the avatar (if enabled).
  * Don't freeze head/hands inside walls - prevents your hands/head from freezing if your head gets inside a wall.
- * Which body part will drift? - in case you want your viewpoint drift back, you monster.
- * Drift mix - if the previous setting is set to custom, decides how much viewpoint and hips can drift.
-0 means viewpoint/head is fixed to the headset, 1 means hip is fixed to the tracker, values inbetween make both drift in different proportions.
  * Hand angles/offsets (found in VRChat Settings menu -> left blue panel -> More IKTweaks -> Adjust hand angles/offsets) - you can configure how avatar hands are positioned relative to controllers.
 Defaults were tuned for Index controllers, but should be applicable to most other controllers too.

 ### Partial source code